 - Powder room: Larger homes often have a powder room, or half-bath, that has little more than a sink, toilet, and a door for privacy.
 It is a convenience bathroom used by family members and guests when they have no need for the amenities of a full bathroom.
-The small size and limited number of fixtures means that a powder room can be remodeled fairly quickly, but because it is a secondary bathroom, it also means that you can take your time, since there is at least one other bathroom that can fill during remodeling.
+The small size and a limited number of fixtures mean that a powder room can be remodeled fairly quickly, but because it is a secondary bathroom, it also means that you can take your time since there is at least one other bathroom that can fill during remodeling.

 - Full bathroom: This is any bathroom with the full range of amenities—toilet, vanity, sink, and tub/shower.
 It is a bathroom that is normally used every day.
 In homes with two or more full bathrooms, one full bath may be designated as the master bath, with others are dedicated to one or more children.
 Full bathrooms get lots of use, which has an impact on the fixtures and materials you choose for it.

 - Guest bathroom: This is a full-service bathroom, with sink, toilet, and shower or shower/tub combination, but one that is used sporadically when guests visit.
 In empty-nest homes, a kids' full bathroom might be converted to a guest bath.
 Because guest baths get only occasional use, many people choose to use economy fixtures and materials, which can greatly cut costs.
 And because this is a secondary bathroom, you can take your time remodeling it, which also saves cost.